jlorieau/mollib/docs/cli/hbonds.rst

     formed between the acceptor a1 and a2 atoms.

 :math:`\phi` angle (in degrees)
-    The angle between the d1a1 vector and the x- axis of the acceptor dipole plane.
+    The angle between the d1a1 vector and the x-axis of the acceptor dipole plane.
 The acceptor dipole plane is defined by the the acceptor dipole atoms and the next heaviest atom bound to atom a2.